Meal Prep: DIY Salad Bar

 salad-containers.jpg

 1. Wash your greens.
 For heads of lettuce like iceberg or romaine, remove damaged or wilted outer leaves, cut out the core, and chop the rest.
 Rinse chopped lettuce and loose greens in a colander or bowl of water.
-Drain and dry the greens as well as you can before storing by using a salad spinner or patting them dry with paper towels.
+Drain and dry the greens as well as you can before storing them by using a salad spinner or patting them dry with paper towels.
 Store greens in a large container or bag.
-To keep them crisp, add a damp paper towel to the container, and re-wet as needed during the week.
-NOTE: Even bagged greens should be washed!
+To keep them crisp, add a damp paper towel to the container and re-wet as needed during the week.

 3. Prep your proteins.
-For chicken or steak, bake or grill cuts of meat, then cut into slices or cubes.
-If you are using fish, you can either use canned fish or bake fillets of fresh or frozen fish.
+Choose lean proteins like chicken, fish, eggs, or plant-based proteins like tofu or tempeh.
+Bake or grill the lean protein of choice, then cut into slices or cubes.
+If you are using fish, you can either use canned fish or bake your fillets (they can be fresh or frozen).
 Leave the fillets whole or break apart with a fork and store.
 For hard boiled eggs, it’s best to leave them whole (with or without their shell) and slice or chop just before adding it to the salad.
+Low-fat cheese is also a protein that can be added to salads either by using shredded cheese or cutting cheese blocks into small cubes.

-• 4.
-Cook your grains.
-If you like quinoa, wild rice, brown rice, or other grains in your salad, cook it up!
-You can then store in a container in the fridge and add cold later in the week, or heat up in the microwave to add a little warmth to a cold salad.
+4. Cook your grains.
+If you like quinoa, wild rice, brown rice, or other grains in your salad, cook it ahead of time!
+You can store it in a container in the fridge and add the cold cooked grain to your salad as your source of quality carbohydrate.
+Or heat up the cooked grain in the microwave to add a little warmth to a cold salad.

-6. Make and portion your dressing.
-Try a couple variations to shake things up!
-Portion out dressing into small containers that you can toss into your salad bowl.
-Remember, dressings are made of mostly fat, so they can add a lot of calories to a healthy salad.
-Using small containers can help control you portions, plus your greens will stay crisper if you keep the dressing on the side, or add it to your salad right before you eat it.
+6. Portion your dressing.
+Try a couple different types to shake things up!
+Portion out the dressing into small containers you can toss into your salad right before you eat it.
+Remember, dressings are made of mostly fat, so they can add a lot of calories to a salad.

-7. Store all of your salad components in separate, resealable containers or bags.
+7. Store all your salad components in separate resealable containers or bags.
 Some things like nuts and dried fruit do not need to be stored in the fridge.

 Need more inspiration to get started?